xvorost/modmap/README.md

 ## Note

-This was only tested on Windows 10 1803, 1809, 1903, 1909 and is intended for a x64 target process and DLL.
+Windows 10 21H1 / Windows 11 and is intended for a x64 target process and DLL.